srmadscience/volt-securetokens/README.md

 * All errors are logged to a topic, when can then be directed to Kafka.
 * Any deterministic Java encryption algorithm can be used to create tokens.
-* Track the number of token usages and the number of errors per user.
+* We track the number of token usages and the number of errors per user.

 ## Usage Example
 --